 Having run your NPS® survey, and asked your customers the question – “How likely is it that you would recommend our [company] [product] [service] to a friend or colleague?” – you’ll want to know what constitutes a good NPS score.

-Once you’ve collated your responses, your Net Promoter Score is calculated by working out the difference between the proportion of promoters and detractors, to generate a score of between -100 and 100.
+Before you can do that, you’ll need to calculate the score itself.
+In brief, Net Promoter Score is calculated by working out the difference between the proportion of promoters and detractors, to generate a score that ranges between -100 and 100.
+See more on how to calculate NPS.

 How do I know if I’ve achieved a good NPS score?